Private Mailbox FAQ's

 If you expect a continued increase in the volume of mail you receive, you may wish to upgrade to a larger mailbox better suited for your needs.
 Please contact us so that we can make arrangements.

 You can receive packages from any carrier with your mailbox agreement.
-FedEx, UPS, USPS, DHL and even freight carriers deliver to our location.
+FedEx, UPS, USPS, and DHL carriers deliver to our location in Portsmouth.
+We can accept freight shipments at our sister location: 326 Main St. Unit 12, Fremont, NH 03044.
 In most cases we require additional fees for freight receiving.

 Yes.
 We can hold your mail for you until you return from a long business trip or a relaxing vacation.
 We ask that you pick up your mail on a regular basis; please let us know if you will be away.